canjs/canjs/view/scope/scope.md

 @plugin can/view/scope
 @group can.view.Scope.types types

-@description Create a lookup node for [can.Mustache.key keys].
+@description Create a lookup node for [can.mustache.key keys].

 @signature `new can.view.Scope(context, [parent])`